Douglas College > Student Services > Financial > Financial Aid > Awards > General awards

 1992 BC Games for the Physically Disabled Award

 Created from part of the legacy of the 1992 BC Games for the Physically Disabled held in Maple Ridge that year, this fund provides awards to students with physical disabilities, or those training to enter a field involving work with the physically challenged.
 Recipients must be B.C. residents and Canadian citizens.
 Preference will be given to residents of Pitt Meadows or Maple Ridge.

-Carol Todd established this award in December 2015 to pay tribute to, and honour, her daughter Amanda Todd who has been described as "a transformative angel".
+Carol Todd established this award in December 2015 to pay tribute to, and honour, her daughter Amanda Todd who has been described as “a transformative angel”.
 Amanda died by suicide at the age of 15 in October 2012.
-Eligible recipients must be enrolled in any program that focuses on mental health.
-This includes, but is not limited to, programs within the Faculty of Child, Family and Community Studies, the Faculty of Health Sciences and the Faculty of Humanities & Social Sciences.
+Eligible recipients may be enrolled in any program that focuses on mental health issues.
+They must also have volunteer experience with youth suffering from mental health issues.
+Preference will be given to students who reside within the Tri-Cities (Coquitlam, Port Coquitlam, Port Moody).

 Badrudin (Bud) Charania Memorial Award

 This award has been established in memory of Bud Charania, long-time employee of Impark and friend to Douglas College.
 The recipients of this award must have a GPA of 3.0 or greater.
 Applicants from all areas of study will be considered.

 Canadian Federation of University Women Award of Distinction

 The Canadian Federation of University Women (CFUW) Award of Distinction was established in 2003.
 CFUW - Coquitlam applies annual to the Gaming Commission of BC to receive a grant through their Direct Access Funding.
 Funds obtained through that grant are used to support students at Douglas College.
 Preference is given to students enrolled in the Career & Employment Preparation program with one award going to graduates of School District 43 and one to students with disabilities.